Creative Writing Honors Program

 All Creative Writing majors who wish to do Honors must apply to do so.
 The deadline for Honors applications for next year is 4 p.m., Monday, April 12, 2021.
 Students applying for Honors must have an overall GPA of 3.5.

 All applications must include the following:

-- A cover sheet with your full name (first, middle and last names), address, student ID number, email address, and Spring and Summer 2017 contact information.
+- A cover sheet with your full name (first, middle and last names), address, student ID number, NETID, email address, and Spring and Summer 2021 contact information.

-- A resumé including your activities at Emory, and the writing workshops you've taken, with the names of the instructors.
+- A resumé (CV) including your activities at Emory, and the Creative Writing workshops you've taken, including semesters and the names of the instructors

 - A one-page (single-spaced) synopsis of your project.
 Include enough detail to demonstrate your current thinking about the project: its genre, the form (a novella, for example), and what you know now about its possible content.
 Proposals are an important part of the application; work to make yours compelling.

-- A sample of work in the genre in which you plan to do the thesis --20 pages of fiction or nonfiction, a substantial group of poems, 20 pages of a screenplay or play (in the approved format for those genres).
+- A sample of work in the genre in which you plan to do the thesis -- 17-22 double-spaced pages of fiction or nonfiction, a substantial group of poems, or 17-22 pages of a screenplay or play (in the approved format for those genres).

 If you are accepted into Creative Writing Honors, you will be assigned a faculty member to direct your project.
-Faculty availability in 2017-18 will affect how many students we accept into Honors.
+Faculty availability in 2021-22 will affect how many students we accept into Honors.
 The process of selection, always competitive, will be especially so this year.
 Eligibility for Honors does not guarantee that you will be able to do an Honors project.
 The strength of your application, and the faculty's appraisal of your readiness to undertake a sustained project, in addition to the availability and agreement of a faculty member, will be the major factors considered in the selection process.

 If your GPA is below the required 3.5 and does not rise to 3.5 by the end of the spring or during the summer, but you have a GPA of at least 3.45, an exceptional record in the Program and strong support from Creative Writing faculty, you may submit a petition for a waiver of the required GPA to the Emory College Honors Program.
 That would happen only if one of the Creative Writing Honors places became available.
-You will need to discuss this possibility with Program faculty in Spring 2017; students with a GPA of 3.45 and above, but below the required 3.5 must have the Creative Writing Program’s support to appeal for a GPA waiver to the College Honors Program.
-Students who have the Program’s support must submit their petition materials to the College by late August (the deadline date will be posted as soon as it is available).
+You will need to discuss this possibility with Program faculty in Spring 2021; students with a GPA of 3.45 and above, but below the required 3.5, must have the Creative Writing Program’s support to appeal for a GPA waiver to the College Honors Program.
+Students who have the Program’s support must submit their petition materials to the College by a deadline in August that will be announced later this spring.

 To secure the Program’s support for a waiver petition, students must be in touch with Program faculty by early August at the latest.
-(There is a sample petition letter on the College Honors Blackboard site).
-A letter of reference from the Creative Writing program and a transcript are part of the waiver petition; a second letter of recommendation is optional but strongly encouraged.)
+(There is a sample petition letter on the College Honors Canvas site).
+The petition should include:

 Any member of the Creative Writing faculty, including your advisor, is available to talk with you about your Honors proposal.
 Making an appointment now to talk with a faculty member (or more than one faculty member) is an excellent way to begin the process of preparing your application.